-Sleep disruption early in life has long-lasting consequences for mice missing a copy of the autism-linked gene SHANK3, according to an unpublished study presented virtually yesterday at the 2021 Society for Neuroscience Global Connectome.
-(Links to abstracts may work only for registered conference attendees.)
+Sleep disruption early in life has long-lasting consequences for mice missing a copy of the autism-linked gene SHANK3, according to a new study.

 The researchers used an automated system to track sleep and wakefulness patterns in mice missing one or both copies of SHANK3.
 The gene encodes a protein that supports synapses, the junctions between neurons.